RodeoYeeHa/behave2unitgen/README.md

 This kind of requirement is extremely hard to read for customers.
 It is also not very precise and thus hard to implement for the programmer.

-An example would help the customer to better understand the requirement.
+An example would help the customer to conceive the requirement.
 The example can also be used by the programmer to test if the implementation matches the requirement.
 BDD helps us with that.

 In our project (within the classpath), we put the following story in a file named "contactDelete.story":